klippa-app/react-native-klippa-scanner-sdk/README.md

         // The filename to use for the output images, supports replacement tokens %dateTime% and %randomUUID%.
         OutputFilename: "KlippaScannerExample-%dateTime%-%randomUUID%",

-        // To limit the amount of images that can be taken.
-(Android only)
-        ImageLimit: 10,

-        // The message to display when the limit has been reached.
-(Android only)
-        ImageLimitReachedMessage: "You have reached the image limit",

         // The threshold sensitive the motion detection is. (lower value is higher sensitivity, default 50).
         ImageMovingSensitivityAndroid: 50,